apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 ### Usage

-Pulsar Sink uses a builder class to a construct `PulsarSink` instance.
+Pulsar Sink uses a builder class to construct the `PulsarSink` instance.
 This example writes a String record to a Pulsar topic with at-least-once delivery guarantee.

 ```java
 DataStream<String> stream = ...